ragaeeb/trie-rules/README.md

 // Define your rules
 const rules = [
+    {
+        from: ["Ka'bah"],
+        to: 'Kaʿbah',
+    },
-    // ... (rules as defined in the buildTrie documentation) ...
+    // ... (other rules as defined in the buildTrie documentation) ...
 ];

-// Build the trie from the rules const trie = buildTrie(rules);
+// Build the trie from the rules with apostrophe normalization const trie = buildTrie(rules, { normalizeApostrophes: true });

-// The text you want to process const text = 'This is an example text with specificword and anotherword in it.';
+// The text you want to process const text = 'We visited the Ka`bah yesterday.'; // Note the backtick apostrophe

 // Perform the search and replace operation const replacedText = searchAndReplace(trie, text);

-console.log(replacedText); // Outputs the text with 'example' and 'specificword' replaced by 'demo' and 'replacement', respectively.
+console.log(replacedText); // Outputs: 'We visited the Kaʿbah yesterday.'
 ```

+Note: If the trie was built with `normalizeApostrophes: true`, the search operation will automatically treat all apostrophe-like characters (', ', `, ʾ, ʿ) as equivalent to the standard apostrophe (') for matching purposes.

 ## `containsTarget(trie: TrieNode, to: string): boolean`